adrienkohlbecker/6502/mainboard_v2/README.md

 - By using a 74HC133 13-input NAND gate, I'm able to make much more efficient use of the address space than Ben's build (See below)
 - Since the 74HC133 is obsolete and can be hard to find, I've also made the pinout compatible with a 74HC30 8-input NAND gate.
 In this case, addresses from `7F80` to `7FBF` are inaccessible (64 bytes).
+- Each I/O port gets 16 addresses, which is what VIAs need.
+Other chips I plan to use only need 4, like the ACIA, so 16 should cover most cases.

 ### Memory map